 Carl Phillips, scientific director for the Consumer Advocates for Smoke-Free Alternatives Association (CASAA), dismissed the research as “nonsense.”

 “There is some pretty good research going on about why exactly cigarette smoke causes heart disease, which was substantially not understood,” he told Healthline.
 “But any such research that reaches the conclusion that the nicotine without smoke causes such disease is clearly wrong.”

-Another study, conducted in Sweden, showed no greater risk of heart attack among men who chewed tobacco than among those who didn't.
+Another study, conducted in Sweden, among men who chewed tobacco than among those who didn't.

 Jed Rose, a Duke University professor of psychiatry and behavioral science, told Healthline that the levels of nicotine administered in Hai's 2012 study were about 10 times higher than what an average cigarette smoker would inhale.

 Dorothy Hatsukami, a psychiatry professor at the University of Minnesota, is currently recruiting volunteers to study the effects of e-cigarettes.
 She plans to study 25 people who smoke with the new devices and 25 people who smoke them in addition to tobacco cigarettes.

 For starters, she wants to know the effects of the chemicals inhaled in the e-cigarette vapor.
 The main ingredient—propylene glycol—is already used in some food products and toiletries in the U.S. In a 2006 review of the substance, the FDA found no research to suggest a public health hazard when used at its current levels or in the future.